sofievk/thesis_model/README.md

-The folder structure is as follows.
-Each folder contains its own README with additional information.
+The folder structure is as follows: